phoenixlai833/DevPortfolio-V1/README.md

 # Personal Website V1

 A digital showcase of my development work.
-I wanted to experiment with the design to convey my personality.~
+I wanted to experiment to push technical and creative boundaries.~

 ## Built with: